-Gout flares are unexpected and painful; here’s how to get a handle on them.
+Gout flares are unexpected and painful.
+Here’s how to get a handle on them.

 Few things in life are more painful than a gout flare, so if you’re awakened in the wee hours by a joint that is tender, swollen, red and radiating heat, you’ll want to act fast.
-Here’s what you can do when a gout flare starts to ease the pain of and reduce the risk of others.
+Here’s what you can do when a gout flare starts to ease the pain and reduce the risk of others.

-Call your doctor.
+Call Your Doctor.
 Let your doctor know what is going on right away.
 She may prescribe a new medication, or have you come to the office for a joint fluid test (to confirm the gout diagnosis) or an injection of a corticosteroid to start relieving inflammation quickly.
 Getting treatment within the first 24 hours of the start of a flare can lessen its length and severity.

-Stop eating troublesome high-purine foods, such as shellfish, red meat, sweetbreads and gravies.
+Revamp Your Menu.
+Avoid eating troublesome high-purine foods, such as shellfish, red meat, sweetbreads and gravies.

 Diagnosed With Gout?

-Get the latest news and tips about living with Gout in the Live Yes!
-Arthritis Network newsletter.
+Get the latest news and tips about living with Gout in the Living Your Yes! newsletter.